Big Prizes: CVS throws in tropical trips, Superbowl tickets in vaccine push - News Break

 The move by CVS, which has over 9,600 pharmacies across the United States, adds to the range of incentives being offered by states and companies desperate to get vaccination rates up and American life back to some degree of normality.

-The CVS scheme will run from June 1 and feature gift cards and prizes from consumer goods giant Procter & Gamble, dating app Hinge and Norwegian Cruise Line in a series of weekly sweepstakes.
+The CVS scheme will run from June 1 and feature gift cards and prizes from consumer goods giant Procter & Gamble (PG.N), dating app Hinge and Norwegian Cruise Line (NCLH.N) in a series of weekly sweepstakes.

 More than half of all U.S. adults have been fully vaccinated against COVID-19, but the pace of vaccinations has slowed in recent weeks due to ambivalence or skepticism about the medication and declining infections.